-DISCOVER DENVER CONTINUES ITS WORK IN COLE Discover Denver, the citywide historic resource survey Historic Denver conducts in partnership with the City of Denver, will continue its work in the Cole neighborhood over the coming months.
+DISCOVER DENVER CONTINUES ITS WORK IN THE COLE NEIGHBORHOOD Discover Denver, the citywide historic resource survey Historic Denver conducts in partnership with the City of Denver, will continue its work in the Cole neighborhood over the coming months.
 Since October, project staff and volunteers have been in Cole several days a week documenting individual buildings.
 Fieldwork is expected to continue through the end of January, though research on the history of individual neighborhood buildings will likely continue for several additional months.
 Located in the northeastern part of the city, the neighborhood is named for Carlos M. Cole, superintendent of Denver Public Schools from 1915 to 1920.
 Cole is one of the oldest neighborhoods in Denver, with a wide variety of buildings types and styles ranging from Queen Anne, foursquare, and bungalow homes to large industrial structures such as those found on the former Denver Rock Drill Manufacturing Company campus.
 The neighborhood is bounded by Martin Luther King Jr. Boulevard (south), York Street (east), E. 40th Avenue (north), Walnut Street (northwest), and Downing Street (west).
 Research on individual buildings thus far has uncovered stories of early immigrant families and of individuals working in nearby businesses and railroad yards.
 We will share these stories, and more, as work progresses in the neighborhood.
 The goals of Discover Denver are to identify buildings throughout the city having historical, architectural, or cultural significance, and to educate the public about the city's history.
 The project has documented buildings in neighborhoods across Denver, most recently in the Congress Park, West Colfax, and Regis neighborhoods.
-Recent discoveries include the former home of the Home League Orphanage in Regis, the former Beth Israel Old Folk's Home in West Colfax, and, also in West Colfax, the former home of the Labor Lyceum, a meeting hall where lectures and community gatherings were held. \$\mathref{x}\$ FOR MORE INFORMATION on Discover Denver, or to learn about opportunities to volunteer with the project, visit DiscoverDenver.co.
-CONGRATULATIONS HISTORIC DENVER CELEBRATING 50 YEARS OF MAKING HISTORY
+Recent discoveries include the former home of the Home League Orphanage in Regis, the former Beth Israel Old Folk's Home in West Colfax, and, also in West Colfax, the former home of the Labor Lyceum, a meeting hall where lectures and community gatherings were held. \ FOR MORE INFORMATION on Discover Denver, or to learn about opportunities to volunteer with the project, visit DiscoverDenver.co.
+CASEY MILLER DENVER'S HISTORIC HOME EXPERT Successfully Selling Denver's Historic Homes Pictured Above: The Richthofen Castle in Montclair, Sold by Casey in 2012.